 For many of you, these facts are academic.
 You know from your own experience that you are being asked to do more with less.
 That is a fact of life in the charitable sector.
 It is, of course, cold comfort to see that this is the fact across the sector.
 I often tell those we talk to that they are part of the rule rather than the exception.

 The other fact is (and this also doesn’t make them feel any better) that their donors are making planned gifts at a greater rate, just not at the charity at which the professional is currently working.
 Competition is increasing.
 It is not only from other charities but also from a growing community foundation movement, and of course financial services companies such as banks, investment firms, etc. (Consider the recent rapid growth of donor advised funds.)

 So, what does this all mean?

-Part 2 of Create a Proactive Planned Giving Program to Sustain Your Organization will continue next week.
-Sign up for our newsletter to receive it directly in your inbox.
+Read Part 2 of Create a Proactive Planned Giving Program to Sustain Your Organization.
+Sign up for our newsletter to receive planned giving wisdom directly in your inbox.